Claire Vallance

 Research Interests

-Our group works in the general areas of chemical reaction dynamics and new spectroscopic methods and applications.
-Our work ranges from fundamental studies of photon and electron-induced chemistry to the development of new types of chemical sensor and applications of spectroscopy in medicine.
+Our group works in the general areas of chemical reaction dynamics and new spectroscopic and spectrometric methods and applications.
+Our work ranges from fundamental studies of photon and electron-induced chemistry to the development of new types of chemical sensor and applications of spectroscopy and mass spectrometry in medicine.
 Projects include:

 1. Photoinduced and electron-induced chemical reactions